Parabolic partial differential equation: Definition

+where $u(x,t)$ is the temperature at position $x$ along a thin rod at time $t$ and $\alpha$ is a positive constant called the thermal diffusivity.

 The heat equation says, roughly, that temperature at a given time and point rises or falls at a rate proportional to the difference between the temperature at that point and the average temperature near that point.
 The quantity $u_{xx}$ measures how far off the temperature is from satisfying the mean value property of harmonic functions.

 The concept of a parabolic PDE can be generalized in several ways.